-The noise generated by the rolling door of the storage unit was enough to tighten anyone’s ass.
-The concrete and metal canyon of the storage unit made the sound louder and more sustained, thanks to an echo, and Dani winced each time a unit was opened up.
+The noise generated by the rolling door of the storage unit was enough to tighten anyone’s ass given the situation.
+The facility made the sound louder and more sustained, thanks to an echo, and Dani winced each time a unit was opened up.
 It felt like every ghoul in the area would hear each sliding door and make their way to the Family Storage.

 Bob peered into the unit for a moment and then stepped inside.
 Dani followed suit.
 It was a mess.
 In truth, the work of documenting the contents would have been much faster with Sandy’s help, but she had volunteered to keep an eye on the front office, from the caretaker’s apartment above.
 It was not like she would have approved of going into each unit, however.
 She somehow still believed that help would arrive any day now.

 Her gaze drifted from box to box in the unit, looking for some indication of the contents labeled on them.
 Most of the boxes had no handwriting or sign of what was actually inside.